Airfield Viewing Guide - RAF Brize Norton

-TriStars of 216 Squadron, VC-10s of 101 Squadron, C-17s of 99 Squadron, Hercules of Squadrons, Voyagers of AirTanker on trial.
+TriStars of 216 Squadron, Voyagers of 10 and 101 Squadrons, C-17s of 99 Squadron, Hercules of XXIV, 30 and 47 Squadrons.
 It will be a strange day if you do not see several aircraft parked up and at least four or five movements.
 Common visitors are transport, communications and VIP aircraft from other countries, and civilian charter airliners plus the odd fly-through from Boscombe-based types.
 Vulcan XH558 has been known to use Brize as a base for part of the airshow season too.

 Presuming you are coming from the A40, come off onto the B4477 (signposted for RAF Brize Norton) and follow this road.
 You soon enter Brize Norton village, straight over the first roundabout you see (generally follow signs for Carterton, not Curbridge).
 You'll come to another roundabout where you have a choice of going straight over or turning right.
 Turn right and shortly you'll see a massive hangar on your left, with a turn-off on your right.
 Take this right and you'll see a gated section of road immediately on your left, which runs parallel to the main road.
 You can park here (A) and cross the road for a walk along the perimeter; useless for photography but fine for getting serials of anything parked on the dispersals, in front of that massive hangar (known as the Base Hangar) and if you're lucky, in front of the main terminal area.